akaabdullahmateen/roadmap/computer-science/programming-languages/cc/primer/final.md

 The range of representable values for a signed integer type is: -2<sup>N-1</sup> to 2<sup>N-1</sup> - 1 (inclusive), where `N` is called the "width" of the type.

+Overflow for signed arithmetic yield undefined behavior.

+The value representation of a signed integer type comprises `N` bits, where `N` is the respective width.
+Each set of values for any padding bits in the object representation are alternative representations of the value specified by the value representation.
+Padding bits have unspecified value, but can not cause traps.

 ####### Standard signed integer types

 The standard signed integer types consist of the following types: